lzap/lzap.github.com/content/posts/2022/wrapping-multiple-errors.md

 Error wrapping is not the ultimate solution for all error handling in Go.
-It provides a clean approach to handle errors in typical Go applications tho and it might actually be all you need for your application!
+It provides a clean approach to handle errors in typical Go applications tho and it might actually be all you need for simple application.

 Reach out to me on Mastodon or Twitter, share the post if you like it!
 Cheers.